Instrument Maintenance Information for Parents and Students

 NEVER TURN ANY SCREWS ON YOUR INSTRUMENT!!
 I can’t stress this enough.
 All the screws are set to very fine tolerances that only qualified musicians, teachers and repair people should adjust.

 All Intermediate, Conservatory and Professional instruments should have routine maintenance once a year.
-Regardless of instrument, your yearly check-up will include: testing, replacement and re-seating of pads, sealing leaks, oiling and adjusting of key mechanisms, testing and replacement of cork tenons, quieting key clicks, polishing of metal instruments, and oiling and filling of any cracks in wooden instruments.
+Regardless of what instrument your child plays, your yearly check-up will include: testing, replacement and re-seating of pads, sealing leaks, oiling and adjusting of key mechanisms, testing and replacement of cork tenons, quieting key clicks, polishing of metal instruments, and oiling and filling of any cracks in wooden instruments.
 There are countless other adjustments and repairs that may be recommended by your repair person, so this is by no means a complete list!
 Just enough to give you an idea what to expect.

 PRICE: Realistically, you should budget $100-$800 each year on these check-ups depending on the work that needs to be done and the quality of the instrument you’re bringing in.
 With regular maintenance, the price should stay lower.

 Always use the soft silver cloth that comes with your flute to clean fingerprints, skin oils and saliva off of your flute, and clean your instrument (using a cotton cloth on the cleaning rod provided) every time you put it away.
-Some music stores try to sell you a “flute swab” that looks suspiciously like an oboe swab.
+Some music stores try to sell you a “flute swab” that looks suspiciously like a clarinet swab.
 Truth: there’s no such thing as a “flute swab”, and the last thing you want is rough silk and the metal sinker on a swab dragging through your delicate metal flute.
 Some students have found the new “wand” cleaners to be easier and more effective than the traditional cloth.
-Speak to me in your lesson if you have any questions about cleaning your flute.
+We will go over how to clean your flute in your lessons.

-Never hold your flute by the headjoint.
-Always hold around the middle of the body, around the keys.
+Never hold your flute by the head joint.
+Always hold around the middle of the body, carefully around the keys.

 OBOE & CLARINET

-Both use the same kind of mouthpiece and are notorious for collecting …things… This is the only part of your clarinet or saxophone that can touch water.
-I recommend at least once a month (or as needed) washing your mouthpiece with gentle dish soap to remove any residue from the inside and outside of your mouthpiece.
-Avoid getting the cork wet.
+Both instruments use the same kind of mouthpiece and are notorious for collecting …things… This is the only part of your clarinet or saxophone that can touch water.
+I recommend at least once a month (or as needed) washing your mouthpiece under running water with gentle dish soap to remove any residue from the inside and outside of your mouthpiece.
+Do not submerge your mouthpiece.
+And avoid getting the cork wet as best you can.
+You can also use rubbing alcohol on a paper towel/soft cloth to clean off any build up that you notice.

 What you can do to maintain your saxophone: use cork grease only on the mouthpiece tenon.
 Like the flute, you can use rubbing alcohol on a soft cloth to clean the gunk from the metal neck joint.
 You do not need any lubricant on the joint if it is cleaned properly.

-Just because your new string instrument doesn’t appear to have as many screws, springs, gadgets and gizmos, make no mistake that it is a delicate piece of artwork and needs to be taken care of accordingly.
+Just because your new string instrument doesn’t appear to have as many screws, springs, gadgets and gizmos, make no mistake that it is a delicate tool and needs to be taken care of accordingly.
 Remember: always wash your hands before you play your cello!

 This is a list of repair people that I recommend for each instrument.
 None of these people will oversell you or convince you you need something done beyond what is actually necessary.
 Their pricing is fair, so remember if you invested in an Intermediate, Conservatory or Professional instrument, it is worth every penny to have a skilled and specialized repairperson do the work.